volumio/docs/docs/06_Good_to_Knows/03_Contribute_to_this_Doc.md

 Everyone knows how tedious it is to write documentation.
 But it is extremely important for every project, especially for Volumio.
 So if you find something incomplete, missing or wrong feel free to edit this doc and improve it.

+If you don't feel like editing this doc yourself, you can at least tell us what you would change [here](https://volumio.org/forum/documentation-feedback-t6425.html)!

  #### How this doc works